Legal Advice for Police Questioning — 19 results

 Law enforcement uses the art of confession as a primary tool in closing cases.
 Remember this, they are professionals.
 Do not engage on your own.
 Call in your professional.
 Demand to have... more

-Written by attorney Gene Dorney, almost 5 years ago.
+Written by attorney Gene Dorney, about 5 years ago.

 Tell them immediately I choose to remain silent.
 Your statement should be short and to the point.
 Do not keep talking after you have told them you are going to remain silent.
 Oftentimes... more